khaled-mehizel/nashville-housing-data-cleanup/README.md

  - Standardized the date format using the str-to-date() function.
  - Populated empty address records, we could've simply filled the rows with "no address" but I don't like cutting corners:
     - Looking at the Parcel_ID, we notice that each parcel_id has an equivalent address, but appears multiple times with its own unique ID.
 So, to find the missing addresses, it's a matter of finding the addresses that are equivalent to their (missing addresses) parcel_IDs
       - This can be done using a **self-join**.
 We join the table to itself through the parcel_ID, and we make sure the Unique_IDs are not equal.
-This enables us to have all the parcel_IDs and their equivalent addresses, bunched up coveniently together, including the missing ones.
+This enables us to have all the parcel_IDs and their equivalent addresses, bunched up conveniently together, including the missing ones.
       - So, all the missing addresses will be facing the their parcel_ID's equivalent address, which is what should populate them.

       - As for the population itself, we can simply use an **IFNULL()** function that fills the missing address with its parcel_ID's address.